 They’re long-lasting, eco-friendly, and improve the microclimate of indoor environments while also looking attractive and creating layers of insulation.
 Adding to this they can also be maintained with standard products which can be found pretty much anywhere, further adding to this quality.
 Finally, they tend to be more scratch-resistant, showing very little signs of wear and tear in time.

-Certain types of materials also have antibacterial properties, such as bamboo or eucalyptus, which can help prevent bacteria and odors.
+Certain types of materials also have antibacterial properties, such as bamboo or eucalyptus, which can help prevent bacteria and odours.

 Stone is a very easy-to-maintain material.
 Some categories are non-porous, so dirt and fluids cannot penetrate the surface, making it easy to clean with a simple mop.
 These benefits go from finishes to furnishings, so using stone is an excellent choice for a low-maintenance interior.